 Solar energy generation will follow a bell curve over the course of a year as shown below by the sample production graph.
 Most solar energy will be generated in the spring, summer and fall month, with very little production coming in the winter.
 This is to be expected and does not mean that solar doesn’t work.

-To reduce any uncertainty and misunderstandings, communication is key.
-Discuss any and all questions you have with your solar contractor, don’t assume anything.
+Communication is key.
+Discuss any and all questions you have with your solar power contractor, don’t assume anything.

 Questions, comments or concerns?
 We would love to hear your thoughts on this.